jedzej/tietopythontraining-basic/course/lesson_04_unit_testing/README.md

 ### Lesson 4 - Unit testing
 Unit testing is very wide area of engineering.
-There are plenty of tools and frameworks supporing developers and testers in tests implementation and execution.
+There are plenty of tools and frameworks supporting developers and testers in tests implementation and execution.
 In this lesson we'll go through 2 poular testing frameworks: **unittest** and **pytest**.

 **Please read the introduction materials carefully - especially if you've never implemented your own unit tests.
 Your main goal in this lesson is to catch the idea of unit testing.**